Quantum f-divergences and error correction: Equality in the monotonicity

 Using that $\map$ is a co-Schwarz contraction, we have $\map(u_t^*u_t)=\map(u_t)\map(u_t^*)$.
 From the multplicative domain for a co-Schwarz contraction, we have $\map(Yu_t)=\map(u_t)\map(Y)=w_t\map^*(Y)B^0$ for all $Y\in\A_2$ and $t\in\bR$.
 The rest of the proof is as before with $Y=\map(B)^{-1/2}\map(A)$.
 The implication \ref{item:special inverse}$\imp$\ref{item:existence of inverse} holds also if we assume $\map$ to be $2$-copositive. \end{rem}

 \begin{rem} Note that the assumption that $\map$ is substochastic guarantees that $(\map_B^*)^*=\map_B$ is a Schwarz map, which is also subunital.
-However, as Example \ref{ex:Schwarz maps} shows, there exist subunital Schwarz maps that are not Schwarz contractions, and hence it is not obvious whether $\map_B^*$ is a substochastic map.
-To avoid this problem, we assumed that $\map$ is $2$-positive in the proof of \ref{item:special inverse}$\imp$\ref{item:existence of inverse} of Theorem \ref{thm:equality}.
-It is an open question whether this extra condition can be dropped and whether $\map_B$ can be shown to be a Schwarz contraction by only assuming that $\map$ is substochastic. \end{rem}
+However, as Example \ref{ex:Schwarz maps} shows, there exist subunital Schwarz maps that are not Schwarz contractions.
+Even more, it was shown in \cite{Jencova2} that if $\map$ is not $2$-positive then there exists a positive invertible $B$ such that $\map_B$ is not a Schwarz contraction.
+To circumvent this problem, we assumed that $\map$ is $2$-positive in the proof of \ref{item:special inverse}$\imp$\ref{item:existence of inverse} of Theorem \ref{thm:equality}.
+Note on the other hand that the monotonicity inequality holds not only for substochastic maps but also for \ki{Schwarz decomposable maps}, i.e., for those maps that can be decomposed as a convex combination of a substochastic and a co-substochastic map; see Remark \ref{rem:decomposability}.
+Hence, the implication \ref{item:special inverse}$\imp$\ref{item:equality1} might still hold even if $\map_B^*$ is not a substochastic map.
+It is easy to see that this is the case, for instance, if $\map$ is $2$-decomposable, i.e., it is the convex combination of two trace non-increasing maps, one being $2$-positive and the other a composition of a $2$-positive map with a transposition.
+It is an open question whether the Schwarz decomposability of $\map$ implies that $\map_B^*$ is Schwarz decomposable for every positive semidefinite $B$. \end{rem}